Chop Chop (franchise)

-Chop Chop is a series of iOS video games developed by Gamerizon since 2009.
-The games in the series cover a wide variety of game types, primarily action and sports games, though they generally share a common art style.
-According to Gamerizon, 15 million "Chop Chop" games were downloaded by 2011 on the App Store and six of those have been downloaded a million times each.
+Chop Chop is a collection of iOS video games created by Gamerizon, first released in 2009.
+The series features a range of game genres, with a focus on action and sports, and is known for its distinctive art style.
+By 2011, Gamerizon reported that the series had been downloaded over 15 million times from the App Store.

-The series of games soon became Canadian television series on Teletoon and produced by Sardine Productions.
+The series of games then became a Canadian television series on Teletoon, produced by Sardine Productions.

 Games

-All games listed were released by Gamerizon for iOS.
+The games listed where released for iOS by Gamerizon.

 Animation

 Shorts

 In 2012, Gamerizon announced that an animated series based on Chop Chop Ninja was in development with Canadian broadcaster Teletoon.
 The following year, Teletoon officially ordered a series of 40 ninety-second shorts produced by Sardine Productions called Chop Chop Ninja Challenge.
 A longer form series was also announced to be in development.

 Chop Chop Ninja Challenge debuted on Teletoon and Télétoon in Canada on November 8, 2014.
 The series was later aired in over 100 markets globally.